 Before we start, it's probably worth highlighting that Grand Theft Auto Advance wasn't the first ever Grand Theft Auto title for a Nintendo handheld.
 That distinction instead belongs to Tarantula Studios' Game Boy Color port of Grand Theft Auto from 1999.
 Tarantula (now called Rockstar Lincoln) was the developer of Game Boy Color versions of the first two Grand Theft Auto games.
 But when it came time to make a port of the third game, it was undergoing an internal restructuring into a Quality Assurance studio, with the studio planning to wind down its development division.

-As a result, a New Jersey publisher named Destination Software picked up the rights to Grand Theft Auto III's handheld port from Take-Two in May 2001, with the intention being to publish a straightforward translation of the PlayStation 2 title on the recently-released Game Boy Advance.
+As a result, a New Jersey publisher named Destination Software picked up the rights to Grand Theft Auto III's handheld port from Take-Two in May 2001, with the intention being to publish a side story based on the PlayStation 2 title for the recently-released Game Boy Advance.
 The details about what happened here are a little bit fuzzy, but what we know for certain is that Destination's project at some point hit a dead end and another developer in the UK, called Crawfish Interactive, began working on a new Game Boy Advance title under the guidance of Rockstar Games, located in New York.

-Crawfish's Grand Theft Auto game was to be a prequel to GTA III, set just a few months before the events of the PS2 title, where players would take control of a new character and rise through the ranks of the local mafia as they chased down a mafia deserter.
+Crawfish's Grand Theft Auto game was to be a prequel set just a few months before the events of the PS2 title, where players would take control of a new character and have to rise through the ranks of the local mafia as they chased down a mafia deserter.
 Again, though, nothing ever came of it, with the developer Crawfish abruptly closing its door in 2002 and Rockstar nixing an attempt to revive it elsewhere (specifically at the UK developer Climax Studios).

 It was at this point that Susan Cummings, an employee at Rockstar, was tasked with rebooting the project somewhere else, and immediately thought of the Emeryville company Digital Eclipse.